blackandwhitetux/JamesUPS/README.md

 This design is for a 12v adjustable voltage output UPS using the following items:

 * Arduino Pro Micro
-* XL6009 boost converter
+* XL6009 boost converter to boost the battery from 6.4v to 12-30v
-* XL4005 buck converter
+* XL4005 buck converter to charge the battery more efficiently
-* 2x INA180A2IDBVR current sense chips
+* 2x INA180A2IDBVR current sense chips, one for battery and one for output rail
 * 2x FQP30N06L N channel MOSFETS for switching the battery and output

 ## todo (basics):